RobMaskell/RobMaskell.github.io/ep/xan-pbta.md

 ### Character Moves

 **Hacker**
-When you seek to subvert a non-informorph computer system or electronic security measures, roll+Intuition.
+When you seek to subvert a non-informorph computer system or electronic security measures
+<details>
+<summary>more info</summary>
+Roll+Intuition.
 On a 10+, choose 3.
 On a 7-9, choose 2.
 On a miss, choose 1 anyway.
-<details>
-<summary>more info</summary>

 You get into the system or past the security
 You don’t alert anyone to your intrusion
 You leave no trace behind